340:25-5-198.1. Review of a child support order

 (1) Examples of cases where CSS may initiate a review of the child support order include, but are not limited to, when:

-(A) a case includes a child(ren) receiving DHS child care subsidy benefits and the child support computation does not include any contribution toward child care expenses;
+(A) a case includes a child(ren) receiving DHS in child care and the child support computation does not include any contribution toward child care expenses;

 (B) a case does not include a medical support order, the cost, or availability of medical support changed;